abhinav-123457/Weather_Wiplash/Readme.md

 - **All four labels** — Dry, Damp and Wet from the classifier, Drying from the temporal layer
 - **Trend graph** — raw and smoothed series with threshold bands and label-change markers
 - **Suggestion message** — deterministic, safety-first, with the reasoning shown
-- **Balanced difficulty** — a classifier trained on our own labelled data over a frozen foundation model, a validated temporal layer, and a deterministic decision layer.
+- **Balanced difficulty** — a foundation model adapted on our own labelled data, a validated temporal layer, and a deterministic decision layer.
 Not one ready-made call; nothing from scratch.